edamame-course/2015-tutorials/for_review/2015-06-22-EC2_Connection_FileTransfer.md

 ```

 ###6.
 Are you ready for some data???
 Alright, enough practicing, let's do some real work!
 For this class, we have stored all of the data we will be using on an Amazon S3 bucket(ie the wonderful nebulous cloud).
 We are going to use the tool `wget` in order to download the data onto your (remote) computer.
-Input the following line of code and get your data.
+After connecting to your instance, input the following line of code and get your data.

 ```
 wget https://s3.amazonaws.com/edamame/EDAMAME_Datasets.tar.gz
 ```

+Make sure you are in the terminal window that is connected to your instance, otherwise you will end up downloading the course data onto your personal laptop and not the AMI.

 Let that run for a minute or two and you'll get the data we are going to be using for the majority of this course.
 Next, we need to unzip or decompress the file so that we can actually make use of it.
 We will do so by running the following line of code that makes use of a program called `tar`